Critical Dialogue Programmes

 For further information, email rsvp@cornerstone.ac.za or call 021 448 0050.

-Read more 06 June 2024The 2nd Critical Dialogue on 'The Challenge of Literacy in South African Primary Education'
+Read more 26 June 2024The Challenge of Literacy in South African Primary Education

 CAPE TOWN, February 13th, 2024 - Cornerstone Institute, in collaboration with Oxford University Press Southern Africa (OUPSA), proudly announces the 2nd Critical Dialogue event which will take place on March 7th, 2024 at Workshop 17 situated at the V&A Waterfront.
 The event will tackle 'The Challenge of Literacy in South African Primary Education,' aiming to address the significant literacy challenges facing South Africa, particularly in primary education.